US Supreme Court Justice Ruth Bader Ginsburg dies at 87 | DW | 18.09.2020

 "My most fervent wish is that I will not be replaced until a new president is installed," she told her granddaughter Clara Spera days before passing away.

-For many in the US and elsewhere, she was a beacon for progressive takes on women's and minority rights.
+For many in the United States and elsewhere, she was a beacon for progressive takes on women's and minority rights.

 "The passing of the great Justice Ruth Bader Ginsburg is a great loss to the nation," said civil rights activist Reverend Al Sharpton.
 "It is a tremendous loss to civil rights for all Americans.
 RIP RBG."